 Frequently Asked Questions

-Q: What happens if I have an accident with no collision coverage?
+What happens if I have an accident with no collision coverage?

-A: You’re required to pay all repair costs out of pocket.
+Without collision coverage, you’re required to pay all repair costs out of pocket.
 If the other driver is at fault and has liability insurance, they’ll pay for the damages up to their limits.
 Then, you’d have to cover the rest on your own.

-Q: Is collision car insurance required?
+Is collision coverage required?

-Q: Is comprehensive insurance the same as collision insurance?
+Is comprehensive the same as collision?

-Q: How much does collision car insurance cost?
+How much does collision coverage cost?

-Q: Who needs collision car insurance?
+Who needs collision coverage?

-A: People with outstanding loans for sure.
+People with outstanding loans for sure.
 Also, anyone that feels uncomfortable with risk.
 Many people sleep better at night knowing they can get their car repaired after an accident.
 Anyone likely to get into an accident should also consider this type of coverage.
-Whether you know you’re a bad driver or have unsafe drivers in your neighborhood, collision insurance adds a lot of security.
+Whether you know you’re a bad driver or have unsafe drivers in your neighborhood, collision adds a lot of security.